rshaikNasuni/poc-Snyk/README.md

-# poc-Snyk
-This Repository contains files related to POC on Snyk tool
+This branch contains Terraform code